nikhilpereira1793/nikhilpereira1793.github.io/_posts/2019-10-08-unit-testing-spring-aspects.md

 ---
 tags : [spring aop, spring, java, aspect oriented programming]
 ---
-- Spring by default uses the JDK Dynamic proxy.
-To use the CGLIB proxy we need to set Proxy Target Class flag as true `factory.setProxyTargetClass(true); `
-- JDK Dynamic proxies can only proxy interfaces
-- CGLIB proxies are actual subclasses of the proxied class
+ This blog is about unit testing aspects in Spring.
+Spring by default uses the JDK Dynamic proxy.
+To use the CGLIB proxy we need to set Proxy Target Class flag as true `factory.setProxyTargetClass(true); `.
+JDK Dynamic proxies can only proxy interfaces.
+CGLIB proxies are actual subclasses of the proxied class.

 ``` java
 @RunWith(MockitoJUnitRunner.class)